Born to Buck

 “We are extremely proud of our breeding program,” says Keith Marrington, Stampede director of rodeo and chuckwagons and the long-time steward of the Stampede Ranch.
 “There’s a lot more to this than meets the eye.
 It takes careful choices in terms of both the mare and stallion’s unique qualities and how the blends might work.
 And there’s the entire herd health and genetic mix to consider as well.”

-The herd is managed carefully with ongoing performance and breeding assessments.
+The herd is managed carefully with ongoing performance, talent management, individual career plans and breeding assessments.
 The complete herd of both horses and bulls are inventoried every spring and fall.
-A custom built data base keeps meticulous information on each horse’s breeding and performance.
+A custom built data base keeps meticulous information on each animal’s breeding and performance.

-Using generations’ worth of information on performance and genetics, the Born to Buck program pairs stallions and mares that are likely to create offspring that will buck.
+Using generations’ worth of information on performance and genetics, the Born to Buck program pairs stallions and mares that are likely to create offspring that will perform well in the rodeo arena.
 A number of different breeds are known to have an influence on a good bucking horse, balancing size, strength, agility and temperament.
-Grated Coconut is a current favorite stallion, as most of his colts closely resemble him in both appearance and athleticism with a rare consistency.
+Grated Coconut is a current foundation stallion.
+Most of his colts have inherited his performance qualities and closely resemble him in both appearance and athleticism.

-At present time, there are about 500 horses on the ranch from weanlings to retired stock.
-Of those, about 150 are actively bucking at professional rodeos at any given time throughout Canada and the US.
-Each of the professional rodeo horses will buck a maximum of 15 times over the course of a year (that works out to be 120 seconds), with most averaging 11 times.
+At present time, there are about 600 horses on the ranch from weanlings to retired stock.
+Of those, about 200 are actively bucking at professional rodeos at any given time throughout Canada and the US.
+Professional rodeo horses will buck approximately 11 to 15 times over the course of a year (that works out to be around two minutes).
 Other horses in the herd fill various roles including high school or college rodeo bucking stock, part of the breeding program, as “nannies” to younger novice horses in the herd, and retirees enjoying the pastures in peace.

 Every spring the resulting batch of foals arrives and each one is given a name from the same letter of the alphabet.
 For example, 1996 was an “F” year therefore; names like French Wake, Flavoured Cherry and Fearless Warrior were selected.
 In 2010, the foals will all receive names that begin with a “W”.